 8. Trim your car expenses.

 According to a recent study, the average vehicle costs $9,576 per year to own and operate.
 Choosing to be frugal means finding ways to save in every aspect of your life, your car included.
-You probably are already very thrifty with expenses but you can still use gas rebate apps or get free air for your tires because every penny adds up.

 If you want to take control of your financial life and be more frugal then be mindful of your car expenses.